steslowj/geog576_midterm-dragonmap/README.md

 ## Project Summary
 This project is a web map using ArcGIS Online JavaScript code to create a responsive web-map with JavaScript and various hosted datasources, incorporating an editable feature layer and a legend.

-My project is a database of dragons across the world, showing the blurry line bewteen folklore, history, myth, and biology.
+My project is a database of dragons across the world, showing the blurry line between folklore, history, myth, and biology.
 I have included some data points for dragons as a starter to the database, but the intention for this website is to share with others to hopefully enrich the database from multiple perspectives, cultures, and backgrounds.

 Layers include:
 <ul>